happycod3r/happycod3r/README.md

 😍 What I love is to come up with new Ideas.
 I simply love to create.
 Coding is truly the best.

-😡 What I "hate" is how quick time passes when your having fun coding ..... and winter!
+😡 What I "hate" is how quick time passes when your having fun ..... and winter!

 💞️ When I'm writing software, out of all the code that goes into a program my absolute favorite parts to write are the logic parts of the code, even more than the design and gui.
 I love the process of thinking of an idea, figuring out how to implement